skillsit-hu/es2025-s09-hu-r1/README.md

 # How to submit your work

-1. You have to share your work in a private GitHub repo as described in the README file of the test project GitHub repo (https://github.com/skillsit-hu/es2025-s09-hu-r1).
+1. To submit your assignment, you will need to share a GitHub repository (hereafter referred to as repo) containing the source code of your solution.
+YY is the two-digit personal code that we have emailed to you.
+If you have not used GitHub before, you can register an account at https://github.com and then create a private repo as es2025-s09-r1-YYY, where YYY is the three-digit serial number we have emailed you.
+You then need to share the repo containing your solution with us.
+To do this, use our GitHub id `skillsithu`.
 2. Share a link with us in email (es2025s09@skillsit.hu) from where we can download the executable files and code to test your solutions.
 3. Your README file has to contain the instructions how to start your project backend and frontend.
 We prefer to give executable files or a built solution.